asalilje/discosnowman/Readme.md

 # discosnowman
 DiscoSnowman, a bot listening for tweets.

 Deployed on a Raspberry Pi, connected via GPIO 20 and 21 to a disco lamp and a dancing snowman toy.
 Listening for tweets to the account @discosnowman.
+Playing music using Mopidy with the Spotify extension.

 A .env-file is needed in the root to set tokens, see .env-example.